duocircle/legal-policies/privacy-shield.md

 In certain circumstances, the Privacy Shield Framework provides the right to invoke binding arbitration to resolve complaints not resolved by other means, as described in Annex I to the Privacy Shield Principles.
 Comments:

-If you have any questions, comments or concerns about our privacy practices, please contact us at DuoCircle, LLC, 6060 Nancy Ridge Dr, Suite 100 San Diego CA 92121 or at privacy@duocircle.com
+If you have any questions, comments or concerns about our privacy practices, please contact us at

+DuoCircle LLC
+6060 Nancy Ridge Dr.
+Suite 100
+San Diego, CA 92121
+privacy@duocircle.com